Fire and rescue services

 In Israel, local city government websites have lists of public bomb shelters and other emergency information.

 The IDF Home Front Command is responsible for managing emergencies, including planning and advising on how to deal with rocket attacks.
 In an emergency, a message will be sent to all local mobile phones in the area with details of the event and safety instructions.
+You should download the Home Front Command mobile app to receive advice of alerts and when it is safe to resume normal activities.
 You can also contact the Home Front Command on 104 (the hotline has English-speaking operators, option 5).
 Authorities may also establish a National Emergency Portal website for specific events.

-Cross-border political tensions and unrest create security risks for regions of Israel close to its borders with Egypt, Lebanon and Syria.
+Cross-border political tensions and unrest create security risks for regions of Israel close to its borders with Egypt, Lebanon, Palestine and Syria.

 We continue to advise do not travel to border areas with Lebanon.
-These have been closed by Israeli authorities.
 Authorities are monitoring security on Israel's northern border.
 Some residents have been advised to evacuate by local authorities.

 There's an ongoing threat of rocket attacks, infiltration attempts, revenge fire and other activity along the border between Israel and Lebanon.
 This area is known as the 'Blue Line'.